Hadronic decay of vector charmonium from the lattice: 3P0 quark-pair creation model

 The quantum number $n$ gives the energy of the oscillator, $E_n=\omega(n+3/2)$, and $l$ and $m$ are the eigenvalues of the total angular momentum and the third component, respectively.
 Note the quantum numbers must fulfill the following rules: $l$ and $n$ are non-negative integers, with $n \geq l$; $l$ and $n$ must be both even or both odd; and $-l \leq m \leq l$.
 These rules restrict the combination of quantum numbers to the ones shown in \cref{tab:harmonic-oscillator-quantum-numbers}.

 We assign one wave function to $\Pgya$ and another to the $\PD$-meson.
 To fully specify them, we need the values of $\omega$ and $m$, which are the oscillator period and the reduced mass, respectively.
 We also need to identify the physical states, which have particular $J^{\text{PC}}$ quantum numbers, with a given harmonic oscillator.
 Regarding charmonium, $n=l=0$ corresponds to $\PJpsi$; $n=2$, $l=0$ is $\PpsiTwoS$; and $\Pgya$ is given by $n=l=2$.
-Note that within the confines of this nonrelativistic description, the spin does not enter explicitly, and $\PpsiTwoS$ and $\Pgya$ are mass-degenerate.
+Note that within the confines of this nonrelativistic description, the spin does not enter explicitly in the wavefunction, and $\PpsiTwoS$ and $\Pgya$ are mass-degenerate.
 Meanwhile, $n=l=1$ corresponds to $\chi_{c1}(1P)$, which is instead an axial vector.
 For the $\PD$-meson, we select $n=l=0$.
 In addition, we need to provide values for the period of the harmonic oscillator $\omega$ and the mass $m$.
 The latter corresponds to the reduced mass of the quark-antiquark system of each meson.
 To analyze our data, we may give values to these quantities based on the lattice results.
 In this appendix, we use the experimental values as an example: $\omega = \qty{342}{\mega\eV}$ and $\gamma = \qty{92362}{\mega\eV^2}$ for $\PDzero$ and $\APDzero$; $\omega = \qty{294.6}{\mega\eV}$ and $\gamma = \qty{220948.875}{\mega\eV^2}$ for $\Pgya$.
 The frequency is extracted by looking at the energy difference between consecutive states.
-With an explicit expression for the meson wave functions, we can compute the hadronic transition amplitude \cite{LeYaouanc:1972vsx},
+Omitting energy and momentum conservation, the hadronic transition amplitude is \cite{LeYaouanc:1972vsx},